openconfig/reference/rpc/gnmi/gnmi-specification.md

 message.
 For each operation specified in the `SetRequest` message, an `UpdateResult` message MUST be included in the response field of the `SetResponse`.
-The order in which the operations are applied MUST be maintained such that `UpdateResult` messages  be correlated to the `SetRequest` operations.
+The order in which the operations are applied MUST be maintained such that `UpdateResult` messages can be correlated to the `SetRequest` operations.
 In the case of a failure of an operation, the status of the `UpdateResult` message MUST be populated with error information as per the specification in [Section 3.4.7](#347-error-handling).
 In addition, the status